Holy Rood House

 …for the freedom to laugh and to cry - to talk and remain silent - to be …and to be me

 Dramatherapy is the application of drama to psychotherapy.
 It uses the healing aspects of drama to achieve the therapeutic goals.
 It uses action methods to develop creativity, insight, growth and change.
 The process provides a context for clients to tell their stories, set goals, solve problems and express feelings.
 Clients have an opportunity to examine existing beliefs, attitudes and feelings and to experiment with new thoughts and behaviours.
+This therapy is offered occasionally during the year.

 Creative Writing can be a therapeutic tool in the process of self exploration and healing.